 Kipp 3d Academy

-- Kipp 3d Academy's student population of 435 students has grown by 7% over five school years.
+Kipp 3d Academy's student population of 440 students has stayed relatively flat over five school years.

-- The teacher population of 19 teachers has declined by 20% over five school years.
+The teacher population of 22 teachers has grown by 15% over five school years.

 |School Type||Charter School|